Types of Airport Security

 3. Non-Passenger Screening

-- Walk-through metal detector
+• Walk-through metal detectors

-- Explosives trace detection
+• Explosives trace detection devices

 4. CCTV